Health Policy Fellows Program

 Health and health care delivery are among the most complex and divisive issues in our political system.
 During the final class of the Health Policy Fellows Program, participants learn how to explore productive models of communicating complex and polarizing issues by using a practical framework for engaging in open, balanced and effective dialogue.

-Please contact Tim Rogers for further information on the Health Policy Fellows Program.
+Please contact Maya Pack for further information on the Health Policy Fellows Program.

 The Honorable Rita Allison (R-District 36) will be awarded the David H. Wilkins Award for Excellence in Legislative Leadership; and Hayne Hipp, former CEO of The Liberty Corporation and founder of the Liberty Fellows, will receive the David H. Wilkins Award for Excellence in Civic Leadership.
 The Hon.
 Rita Allison is a 2013 Fellow of IMPH's Health Policy Fellows Program.
 Ambassador Wilkins served as a founding board member of IMPH.